What Is Earnest Money and How Does It Work?

 The other transactions where earnest money may be utilized are with rentals.

-Often, but not always, in New York City, many brokerages and property management companies may require an applicant to put down an earnest money deposit.
+Often, but not always, many brokerages and property management companies in New York City may require an applicant to put down an earnest money deposit.

 Like in the case of a downpayment, the more you put down, the more it shows your intention of signing a lease.

-In any case, make sure you read up on their refund policy just in case the application doesn't work out.
+Make sure you read up on their refund policy just in case the application doesn't work out.

 Search for Home Sales in NYC